8327593508/DS14_Dynamic_Retail_Dashboard/README.md

 # Dynamic Retail Dashboard in Excel
 ### Overview

-The **Dynamic Retail Dashboard** is an innovative Excel tool designed to simplify retail data analysis and visualization.
-By integrating datasets from GitHub and utilizing **Power Query** for seamless data transformation, it enables users to uncover insights through interactive charts and key performance indicators (KPIs).
-This dashboard empowers businesses to address complex challenges and make informed, strategic decisions with confidence.
+The **Dynamic Retail Dashboard** is an innovative excel tool designed to visualize and analyze retail data.
+It connects to datasets hosted on GitHub, utilizes Power Query for data transformation, and presents insights through dynamic charts and Key Performance Indicators (KPIs).
+This dashboard addresses critical business challenges, helping businesses make data-driven decisions.

 ---

 ### **Datasets Used**